Apple Music review

 Performance

-We enable Hi-Res Lossless streaming and Dolby Atmos in our iPhone’s settings under Music, then locate a Hi-Res Lossless playlist.
-Select Michael Jackson’s Thriller and immediately that creaky door, tentative footsteps, drafty room and the iconic wolf howl echo through each ear with almost alarming clarity, depth and transparency.
+We play Michael Jackson’s Thriller (in Hi-Res Lossless and Dolby Atmos) and immediately that creaky door, tentative footsteps, drafty room and the iconic wolf howl echo through each ear with almost alarming clarity, depth and transparency.

-When listening to Willie Nelson’s Stardust the picked strings feel three-dimensional and dutifully neutral as the Wurlitzer purrs somewhere behind our right ear.
-The clarity of the harmonica, keys, and Nelson’s textured vocal complete a levelled-up Apple Music Hi-Res Lossless performance.
+The finger-picked strings on Willie Nelson’s Stardust feel three-dimensional, tactile and dutifully neutral as the Wurlitzer purrs somewhere behind our right ear.
+The clarity of the harmonica, keys and Nelson’s textured vocal complete a levelled-up Apple Music Hi-Res Lossless performance.
 Listen to the same song on Tidal (an MQA file from Tidal HiFi) and in direct comparison, those initial string caresses feel slightly more forward and the Wurlitzer just a touch closer.
-It's a small but noteworthy difference.
+It's a small but noteworthy difference between the two streaming services.

-Donning our Apple AirPods Max, we sample Ariana Grande's Thank U, Next in Lossless and the sound envelops us as Spatial Audio with dynamic head-tracking and Dolby Atmos plonks us right in front of the mix.
+Donning our Apple AirPods Max headphones, we sample Ariana Grande's Thank U, Next in Lossless quality, and the sound envelops us as Spatial Audio with dynamic head-tracking and Dolby Atmos plonks us right in front of the mix.
 As we turn our head, the sound opens out to reveal extra harmonies we might otherwise miss, as if we're physically turning our ear to catch them.
-Kanye West's Black Skinhead is a similar story – the breathy, angry and rhythmic intro comes at us as if we're right there in the room with him.
+Eminem’s The Way I Am is just as involving and immediate even with spatial audio turned off – intense, emotive rapping and nimble rhythms combine to deliver a visceral performance as if we're right there in the room with him.

 Verdict